Email FacebookTwitterMenu burgerClose thin

 Wooden blocks depicting taxes going down.

-Taking required minimum distributions (RMDs) can create tax challenges, especially if you’ve accumulated substantial balances in your IRAs or workplace retirement accounts.
+Taking RMDs can create tax challenges, especially if you’ve accumulated substantial balances in your IRAs or workplace retirement accounts.
 Large RMDs can push you into a higher tax bracket, increasing your overall tax liability.
-That’s why it’s important to consider RMD strategies that could help minimize the tax impact and preserve more of your retirement income.
+That’s why it’s important to consider these RMD strategies to help minimize the tax impact and preserve more of your retirement income.

 1. Draw Down Your Account Early

-Once you turn 59.5, you can begin taking money from retirement accounts without a tax penalty.
-Taking larger distributions in the early years of your retirement can reduce your overall account balance, lowering your RMDs later on.
-This option could make sense if you expect to be in a lower tax bracket when you retire.
+Once you turn 59 ½, you can begin making withdrawals from retirement accounts without a tax penalty.
+Taking larger distributions in the early years of retirement can reduce your overall account balance, thus lowering your RMDs later on.
+This option may be advantageous if you anticipate falling in a lower tax bracket upon retirement.

-Drawing down your retirement accounts before age 73 can offer another benefit: You may be able to delay taking Social Security benefits.
+Drawing down your retirement accounts before age 73 can offer another benefit: you may be able to delay Social Security benefits.
 The longer you delay benefits beyond your full retirement age, the more your benefit amount increases.
-If you can wait up until age 70, for example, you’ll receive 132% of your benefit amount.
+If you can wait until age 70, for example, you’ll receive 132% of your benefit amount.

 2. Consider a Roth IRA Conversion

-Roth IRAs offer the benefit of 100% tax-free qualified withdrawals and they don’t have RMDs.
-If you’d like to avoid required distributions altogether, you could convert your traditional retirement funds to a Roth account.
+Roth IRAs offer the benefit of 100% tax-free qualified withdrawals without RMDs.
+If you want to avoid required distributions altogether, you can convert your traditional retirement funds to a Roth account.

 3. Work Longer

 If you have some of your retirement funds in your current employer’s 401(k), you might consider working longer to avoid RMDs.
-As long as you’re still working in some capacity, you’re not required to take minimum distributions from a workplace plan where you’re still employed.
+As long as you’re still working in some capacity, you’re not required to take minimum distributions from your current employer’s plan.

 That exception doesn’t apply to retirement accounts you had with previous employers.
-You won’t get a pass on IRA RMDs, either.
-But continuing to work could help to reduce the total amount of RMDs you need to take once you turn 73.
-And again, you can delay Social Security benefits, as well.
+You won’t get a pass on IRA RMDs, but continuing to work could help to reduce the total amount of mandatory RMDs once you turn 73.
+And again, you can also delay Social Security benefits.

 4. Donate to Charity

-One of the most popular RMD strategies for avoiding taxes involves donating the amount to charity.
-The IRS allows you to donate up to $100,000 a year from an IRA without having to pay income tax.
-The money you withdraw will still count toward your RMD so you don’t have to worry about a 25% tax penalty for failing to take distributions.
+One of the most popular strategies for avoiding taxes on RMDs involves making qualified charitable distribution (QCD).
+The IRS allows you to donate up to $108,000 from an IRA in 2025 without having to pay income tax.
+The money you withdraw will still count toward your RMD, so you don’t have to worry about a 25% tax penalty for failing to take distributions.

-• You’re not allowed to claim the donation as a charitable deduction your taxes
+• You may not claim the donation as a charitable deduction on your taxes.

-You might consider this option if you don’t necessarily need all of the funds in your IRA and you’d like to support a good cause in retirement.
+You might consider this option if you don’t necessarily need all of the funds in your IRA and you want to support a good cause in retirement.

 5. Consider a Qualified Longevity Annuity Contract

 A qualified longevity annuity contract (QLAC) is a type of deferred annuity contract.
-You can use your retirement funds to purchase the annuity, then receive payments back at a later date.
+You can use your retirement funds to buy the annuity and then receive payments back at a later date.
 Payments are required beginning at age 85, and any money you put into the annuity does not factor into your RMD calculations.

 6. Check Your Beneficiaries

 If you’re married and there’s a sizable age gap between you and your spouse, you might have another option for reducing RMDs.
-When you’re 10 years or more older than your spouse and name them as the sole beneficiary of your retirement account, you can use the IRS Joint Life and Last Survivor Expectancy Table to calculate RMDs.
-You can also use this worksheet on the IRS website.
+When you’re 10 or more years older than your spouse and name them as the sole beneficiary of your retirement account, you can use the IRS Joint Life and Last Survivor Expectancy Table to calculate RMDs.
+There is also an available worksheet on the IRS website.

-This strategy allows you to use your spouse’s longer life expectancy to determine how much to withdraw, which can lower the amount.
+This strategy allows you to use your spouse’s longer life expectancy to determine how much to withdraw, potentially reducing the amount.
 Of course, if your spouse is closer to your own age or you have multiple beneficiaries, you wouldn’t be able to use this RMD strategy.

 Bottom Line